bytemonkk/FusionThreatNet/README.md

 ## Dataset Information

+This project was developed as part of the **Machine Learning Trainee Program – Software & Systems Security Bootcamp conducted by NITK Surathkal in collaboration with Saviynt**.

-To evaluate the proposed FusionThreatNet framework, a synthetic cybersecurity dataset comprising **10,000 samples** was generated to simulate realistic enterprise security environments and anomalous attack scenarios.
+To evaluate the proposed FusionThreatNet framework, a synthetic cybersecurity dataset comprising **10,000 samples** was generated to emulate realistic enterprise security environments, authentication activities, system monitoring events, and anomalous attack scenarios commonly encountered in modern cybersecurity infrastructures.

-The dataset contains a diverse set of structured cybersecurity records, including:
+The dataset contains structured cybersecurity records including:

 * Network Traffic Records
 * User Authentication and Activity Logs